Li-Tian/neo/Documentation/articles/smart_contract.md

 * The cost of creating or migrating a smart contract is the basic 100 GAS plus fees of functions the contract requires.
 If the storage area is required, the function fee is 400 GAS, and if the dynamic call is needed, the function fee is 500 GAS.

 * When deploy the contract which requires storage, dynamic invocation, etc., be sure to check the corresponding options.
-In the future, we will consider adding detection mechanism.
+In the future, we will consider detection mechanism.

 # Trigger